Annual Practising Certificates (APC)

 Annual Practising Certificate (APC) renewals – how to pay

-Each year every registered practitioner must renew their Annual Practising Certificate (APC) to work.
+Each year every registered practitioner must renew their APC to work in Aotearoa New Zealand.
 Practitioners can pay their fees individually or may have an agreement where their fees are paid for them by their employer.

 Where an employer has agreed to pay their employee's APC fee, the employer may choose to pay in a way that is referred to as ‘bulk funding’ - that is where they pay for several employee APC fees all at once.
-But the practitioner must apply for their APC first.
+But the practitioner must apply for their APC first to get an SO number, which they need to pass onto their employer).

 View the process below: APC renewal fees paid using bulk funding.